peterdsharpe/AeroSandbox/INSTALLATION.md

 More detail:

 1. First, install Python via the Anaconda distribution, [available here](https://www.anaconda.com/products/individual).
 During the installation, it is recommended that you add Python to your PATH ("[What does this mean?](https://janelbrandon.medium.com/understanding-the-path-variable-6eae0936e976)"), which can be conveniently done by checking a checkbox.
+   2. The minimum-required Python version is given in [this file](./setup.py) in a line beginning with `python_requires = `.
+At the time of writing (July 2023), the minimum required Python version is 3.8.

 2. Verify that your installation has completed correctly by opening up a Terminal (Command Prompt on Windows) and executing the following commands.
 You should see something similar to the below: